South West Africa campaign: German and Portuguese hostilities

 Before an official declaration of war between Germany and Portugal (March 1916), in the German campaign in Angola German and Portuguese troops fought several times on the border between German South West Africa and Portuguese Angola.
 The Germans won most of these clashes and were able to occupy the Humbe region in southern Angola until Portuguese control was restored a few days before the successful South African campaign defeated the Germans.
 The German offensive into Angola spurred the native Ovambo to revolt against Portuguese rule.
-The ensuing Ovambo Uprising was not fully suppressed by Portuguese and British forces until after the end of World War One.
+The ensuing Ovambo Uprising was not fully suppressed by Portuguese and British forces until after the end of the war.

 Aftermath

 Casualties

 South African casualties were 113 killed, 153 died of injury or illness and 263 wounded.
 (Note: In the official history, J. J. Collyer, the official historian, wrote that the Union forces suffered 88 men killed, 25 died of wounds, 153 died of injuries and illness and 263 men were wounded.)
 German casualties were 103 killed, 890 taken prisoner, 37 field guns and 22 machine-guns captured.